assemble/boilerplates/README.md

 ## Examples
+Most of the example projects are pretty basic, and we try to incorporate examples for both templates and data in each project but you can get away with fewer files and less abstraction.

 #### [assemble-examples-basic](http://github.com/assemble/assemble-examples-basic) [![Build Status](https://travis-ci.org/assemble/assemble-examples-basic.png)](https://travis-ci.org/assemble/assemble-examples-basic)

-> Use Assemble to construct a basic site.
+> Assemble a basic site using:

-Demonstrates:

 * Layouts
 * Pages